FAQ for Students

 How will I get information and updates about the Commencement Ceremony and who do I contact if I have questions?

-Information will be sent via our main inbox, email@example.com and if you have questions, you may write to this address.
-We will respond to your inquiry within 24 hours.
+Information will be sent via our main email box, firstname.lastname@example.org.
+If you have questions that are not answered here, you may write to this address.
+We will aim to respond to your inquiry within 24 hours.

 What time do I need to arrive on the day of Commencement?

-The first week of May, you will receive and e-mail with the the room number where you need to check in, in Healy Hall or White-Gravenor Hall.
-It will also be posted on the Graduate School Commencement web page.
+You will receive an e-mail in early May with the room number in the ICC or White-Gravenor Hall where you need to check in.
+The information will also be posted on the Graduate School Commencement web page in early May.

 How long does the ceremony last?